moshirfakhoury/edgetx-preflighttest-widget/README.md

 - The widget can optionally treat certain checks as Advisory instead of failures using Global Variable 8 (GV8).
 - GV8 uses Flight Modes FM4–FM8, corresponding to widget rows 1–5.
 - This feature is disabled by default.
-- To enable advisory mode, set: GV8 FM0 = 1024
+- To enable advisory mode, set: GV8 FM0 = 1024 and enable FM4-FM8

 When enabled:
 - If a logical switch is active and the corresponding GV8 FMx value is 1024, the row will display “ADVISORY” in yellow.
 - Advisory rows do not cause a failure, do not trigger sounds, and do not change the final status.